discipl/flinteditor-mps/docs/USER_GUIDE.md

 ## Creating a Flint project
 1. Open MPS.
-1. Click on Create new project.
+1. Click on Create test project.
 1. Select Flint from the menu and fill in the project, solution and model names and hit OK.
 ![Flint Project Window](images/newproject.png)